longturn/freeciv21/docs/Modding/Rulesets/nations.rst

 and for people wanting to create/compile alternative nation files for Freeciv21.
 A nation consists of a nation file in the rulesets and a flag in the tilesets.

 There are already many nations, but of course some of them are missing.
-We're quite open to new "nations" even if they're just part of a larger country, but obscure towns that nobody knows will be rejected.
+We are quite open to new "nations" even if they are just part of a larger country, but obscure towns that nobody knows will be rejected.
 Things like US states or German Länder are OK.
 South African provinces are probably not.

 The following information is required to add a new nation: